 Change the mentioned paragraph as follows:

-A guard interval (GI) may follow a NP/BHI on the 2.16 GHz channel as shown in Figure 10-89a (Example of an AP or PCP starts its infrastructure BSS or PBSS on Channel 5 by transmitting DMG Beacon frames on both Channel 2 and Channel 5) and Figure 10-89b (Example of a CDMG AP or PCP starts its infrastructure BSS or PBSS on Channel 5 through transmitting DMG Beacon frames on Channel 2 only) for CDMG STAs to switch from transmitting and receiving frames on the 2.16 GHz channel to transmitting and receiving frames on the 1.08 GHz channel.
+A guard interval (GI) that is a interframe space follows a NP/BHI on the 2.16 GHz channel as shown in Figure 10-89a (Example of an AP or PCP starts its infrastructure BSS or PBSS on Channel 5 by transmitting DMG Beacon frames on both Channel 2 and Channel 5) and Figure 10-89b (Example of a CDMG AP or PCP starts its infrastructure BSS or PBSS on Channel 5 through transmitting DMG Beacon frames on Channel 2 only) for CDMG STAs to switch from transmitting and receiving frames on the 2.16 GHz channel to transmitting and receiving frames on the 1.08 GHz channel.
 The determination of the length of the GI is implementation dependent.
 At the end of the GI (or the NP/BHI if the GI is not present), the AP or PCP shall be ready to transmit or receive frames on the 1.08 GHz channel indicated by the Channel Number field of the Dynamic Bandwidth Control element.